 • E) Electrolyte issue

-1-Minute EM Consult on the topic for this case from the Emergency Medicine 1-minute Consult Pocketbook
+1-Minute Consult on the topic for this case from the Emergency Medicine 1-minute Consult Pocketbook

 CASE LESSONS:

-2. Ask patient’s with bipolar if they are taking Lithium even when it is not listed in their medications
+3. Ask patient’s with bipolar if they are taking Lithium even when it is not listed on their medication list.